SOLD OUT! Puppies cannot be made to order

 People bring pregnant dogs into the UK, smuggled in tiny spaces in the backs of cars.
 They then register the puppies here, sell them off for a fortune and then go home to breed again from that bitch at her next season.
 NB: Registration on the Kennel Club Activity Register does not mean that the dog is a pedigree!

 Now really is not the time to start looking for a puppy!
 You will get one from a rescue soon enough, if you are prepared for some extra work.
 But healthy, carefully bred puppies are sold out.
+Please, please forget about getting a dog, for now?
+I can’t help you and nor can anyone else.
 Sorry.

 Ask for help?

 You are very welcome to CONTACT ME to ask for my advice.
 I can help you with a variety of issues and problems around getting a dog and suggestions for tackling training issues.
-Go to the What Dog? page for more information on my service.
 Please let me know if you have found this post helpful?

 Please CONTACT ME if you want to know more about me and my dogs?
 And feel free to COMMENT if you want to tell me what you think.
 If you want to know more, why not FOLLOW ME?
 Then you will receive an email when there is a new post.